Clinical & Forensic Hypnosis Melbourne

 Existentialism focuses on the prospect that there is no inherent meaning to life other than the freedom we utilise to create our own.
 We are all creators of our lives, but we often find ourselves swept up into habits, thought patterns, events and situations that do not benefit the person that we know we would like to be, or the person we know we can be, or more aptly – the person we truly are.

 Existential hypnotherapy works by facing and overcoming these divergent external forces that interrupt our journey.
 Neuroses like depression, anxiety, PTSD etc. are particularly responsive to existential hypnotherapy since they often represent a force within ourselves that has gone astray from our ideal and true self.
 In this way, existential hypnosis seeks to separate the symptoms from the individual and integrate the whole self through gestalt acceptance.
 We are perpetually creating our reality at every moment.
 We are faced with choices both internal and psychological, and external and physical moment to moment.
 Regaining the power to be able to train and control our perception of ourselves and the world we experience means that we can put our energy into sources that we prefer over the sources that we don’t.
 If vaping, smoking, gambling, drinking, unhealthy food, drug use, fear, guilt, pain, lack of motivation, gaming, doomscrolling, loneliness, relationships, insomnia, nightmares, infidelity, or grief are disrupting one’s ability to live as their best self, then there is a reason that one is leaning on these damaging habits or thought patterns.
-Existential hypnotherapy can help unlock what is causing one to rely on addictive substances or negative cognitive patterns.
+Existential hypnotherapy can help unlock what is causing one to rely on addictive substances or negative cognitive patterns and from that step we can have master of them.

 By returning one’s willpower to themselves the patient realises that through self-mastery comes freedom.